tompaana/teams-app-net-core-sample/README.md

 way, it reasonable to expect everything to just work.
 If it looks like a duck, swims like a duck, and quacks like a duck... you get the point.

-Moreover, this sample includes the notorious authentication bit in Teams apps.
+Moreover, this sample includes the <strike>notorious</strike> somewhat tricky authentication bit in Teams apps.
 Namely, the sample provides the code required to authenticate using the [Microsoft Graph](https://developer.microsoft.com/en-us/graph) **within Teams**.

 If it's 2019 and you're reading this, then it's fair to assume the information here is no longer of any use as Bot Framework v4 should be the official version (no longer in preview) now.
 Thanks for visiting anyways.

-**Contents**
+#### Contents ####

 * [How to set up and install the sample in Teams](#so-how-do-i)
 * [Authentication using Microsoft Graph/Azure AD](#authentication)